Florida Motorcycle Accident Attorney Near You

 However, these higher speeds mean less time to react and more opportunities to lose control.
 In addition, the flashy style of many sport bikes is alluring to younger, less experienced riders.

-Motorcyclists in the “under 30” age group made up over half of the motorcycle fatalities involving sport bikes in 2018.
+Motorcyclists in the “under 30” age group made up over half of the motorcycle fatalities involving sport bikes.
 By speed alone, sportbikes are one of the most dangerous motorcycles.

 There’s very little statistical data discussing motorcycle accidents by type.
 But the data that is out there paints an interesting picture.
-In 2018, nearly half of all motorcycle rider deaths occurred on bikes with an engine size of 0-1000 cc.
+Nearly half of all motorcycle rider deaths occur on bikes with an engine size of 0-1000 cc.

 Cruisers typically come with an engine size of between 250 and 1800 cc, making them a large portion of this engine class.